skip to main content

 If you need an antenna, most cost anywhere between $20 to $60.
 We prefer the Mohu Leaf 50 because its 60-mile range and multidirectional design are ideal for suburban areas.
 But you can visit our Best OTA Antennas page to check out other antenna options.

-Best ways to watch March Madness
+Best ways to watch March Madness on TV

-The 2024 NCAA Basketball Tournament will air on CBS Sports, TNT Sports, and ESPN channels.
+The 2025 NCAA Basketball Tournament will air on CBS Sports, TNT Sports, and ESPN channels.
 Specifically, men’s games are on CBS, TBS, TNT, and truTV, while women’s games are on ABC, ESPN, ESPN2, ESPNews, and ESPNU.

 Hulu + Live TV is the best TV provider for watching March Madness because it has every tournament channel and includes ESPN+ for extra college basketball coverage.
-Sling TV offers a cheaper alternative to watching NCAA basketball, but you’ll need an OTA antenna to watch games that air on ABC and CBS.
+Sling TV offers a cheaper alternative to watching NCAA basketball, but you’ll need an digital antenna to watch games that air on ABC and CBS.

 Speaking of antennas, you can avoid a monthly TV subscription and watch select matchups games over the air.
 All you need is an antenna strong enough to pick up your local ABC and CBS stations.